mkdocs/mkdocs/docs/dev-guide/translating-themes.md

 [babel]: http://babel.pocoo.org/en/latest/cmdline.html

-## Contributing a new theme translation
+## Adding language translations to themes

 If your favorite language locale is not supported yet on the `mkdocs` and `readthedocs` built-in themes, you can easily contribute it to the project by